 Pour the pineapple juice or chopped fresh pineapple into a basin of warm water.
 Add ½ cup of coconut milk.
 Soak your feet for a minimum of 15 minutes or until the water starts to cool.
 Follow with a foot scrub.

 8. Warm cold feet with a cinnamon spice soak.

-When it’s chilly out, your cold feet will love warming up with this soak.
-Add a bit of cinnamon to speed up blood flow [source] to boost warmth.
+When it's chilly out, your cold feet will love warming up with this soak.
+Add a bit of cinnamon to speed up blood flow [source] and boost warmth.

 Fill a large bowl with warm water.
 Add bubble bath, and then add the remaining ingredients.
 Soak feet for 15 minutes, then rinse well and pat dry.